Degrees of Assault in Westport

 While all assault offenses, aggravated assault is a greater concern because the penalties are more severe.
 Aggravated assault charges often arise during the course of domestic violence incidents.
 Unfortunately, one party may be charged with aggravated assault even if the other party was originally the aggressor originally.
 If you have been arrested for second-degree assault, then it is crucial to work with a top aggravated assault lawyer who knows all the different degrees of assault in Westport.
 An experienced assault attorney could create the best possible defense based on your individual situation.

-Difference Between Second and Third-Degree Assault Charges
+What Is The Difference Between Second and Third-Degree Assault Charges?

 While Connecticut laws define many different types of assault crimes, all assault charges include some type of violent physical contact between two individuals.
 Such contact is often made intentionally, but it is important to note that reckless or negligent contact can also be treated as assault.

 Connecticut statutes do not use the term aggravated assault frequently except in cases of sexual assault.
 However, these statutes do include several different factual situations that effectively aggravate an assault crime, such as assaulting a pregnant woman or an elderly person.

 The basic degrees of assault in Westport are assault in the first, second and third-degrees, set forth in CGS §§ 53a-59, 53a-60 and 53a-61 of the Connecticut penal code.

 Often described as assault with a deadly weapon, first-degree assault frequently includes the use of a dangerous instrument, but a weapon is not necessary in order for an assault to be first degree.
 Dangerously reckless conduct, the use of accomplices, or intentional disfigurement are all factors that can aggravate an assault offense to the first-degree level.
 Assault in the first-degree is a class B felony unless it results in termination of a pregnancy, in which case it elevates to a Class A felony.